 You can absolutely still work toward your goals while traveling.
 Do your best to utilize the hotel fridge/microwave (call ahead to inquire if present) as well as the continental breakfast to grab specific items such as fruit, oats, bagels, and peanut butter, if offered.

-Convenient travel snacks include: whey protein, protein bars, rice cakes, turkey jerky, lean deli meat, low-fat greek yogurt, oats, fruit, nuts, etc.
+Convenient travel snacks include: whey protein, protein bars, rice cakes, turkey jerky, lean deli meat, low-fat greek yogurt, oats, fruit, etc.

 Failing to send in your weekly check-in (without a legitimate reason), will result in a warning.
 If you receive three warnings over an 8-week period, your program will be terminated.

 We’re not in business to fool around and take our job seriously.
 We expect the best and hold our clients to the highest possible standards.

 Once you’ve made the commitment to work with us, we’re going to do everything in our power to ensure you’re successful in reaching your goals.